 • Did you invest any marital funds into the business?
 Or was it all done separately, apart from the marital estate?

 • Did the business grow during the time you were married?
-Is that portion of the business marital and therefore subject to division?
+Is that portion marital and therefore subject to division?

 Did you start the business, then after you got married, your spouse started working in it?

-Some couples decide to start a business after they get married, and work in it together.
-In that case, there's no question 100% of the business is a marital asset.
+Some couples decide to start a business after they get married, use marital funds to launch in it, and work in it together.
+In that case, there's almost no question 100% of the business is considered marital property as both spouses contributed.

 But let's say you started your business 5 years before you got married.
 Then, after 7 years of marriage, you decide your business has grown to the point where it could support another employee.